-MEP designed a complete retrofit of the existing heating, ventilation, and air conditioning system.
+MEP Associates, LLC (MEP) designed a complete retrofit of the existing heating, ventilation, and air conditioning system.
 The existing variable air volume system with hot water reheat and direct expansion cooling will be replaced with a geothermal chilled water plant with ice storage.
 The geothermal system will provide chilled water for cooling by utilizing ice storage that will be made during off-peak hours.
-Design calculations estimate that this system will reduce overall energy consumption by 15% and reduce costs by 30%.
+Design calculations estimate that this system will reduce overall energy consumption by 15 percent and reduce costs by 30 percent.
 Key design features include modular reverse cycle chillers and variable speed pumping to all loops including the geothermal well field.
 The building received an ENERGY STAR® Performance Rating of 93 out of 100 and qualifies for LEED Silver certification.

 Solar Heating Systems